CIS565-Fall-2022/Project2-Stream-Compaction/README.md

 In `stream_compaction/efficient.cu`, implement
 `StreamCompaction::Efficient::scan`

-This uses the "Naive" algorithm from GPU Gems 3, Section 39.2.1.
-We haven't yet taught shared memory, but you **shouldn't use it yet**.
-Example 39-1 uses shared memory, but is limited to operating on very small arrays!
-Instead, write this using global memory only.
-As a result of this, you will have to do `ilog2ceil(n)` separate kernel invocations.

-Beware of errors in Example 39-2 in the book; both the pseudocode and the CUDA code in the online version of this chapter are known to have a few small errors (in superscripting, missing braces, bad indentation, etc.)

-Make sure your implementation works on non-power-of-two sized arrays (see `ilog2ceil`).
+All of the text in Part 2 applies.

+* This uses the "Work-Efficient" algorithm from GPU Gems 3, Section 39.2.2.
+* Beware of errors in Example 39-2.
+* Test non-power-of-two sized arrays.

 ### 3.2.
 Stream Compaction

+This stream compaction method will remove `0`s from an array of `int`s.

 In `stream_compaction/efficient.cu`, implement
 `StreamCompaction::Efficient::compact`